Filing a Car Accident Claim With State Farm in Kansas City, Missouri

 - Brief description of your injuries and the damages to your vehicle.
 If you have not seen a doctor, you should do so as soon as possible to determine the extent of your injuries.
 Stating you are “fine” or you do not think your injuries are serious could negatively impact your claim.
 It is typically best to see a doctor immediately after an accident so that you understand your injuries before you contact State Farm.

 State Farm allows you to file a claim online or by calling their claims office at 800-732-5246.
 If you are also insured through State Farm, your insurance agent can help you file a claim when you report the accident to your agent.

 If you file a claim online, make sure that you print out any confirmation pages and make notes regarding the claim number.
 When filing a claim by telephone, write down the date and time of your call, the claim number, the person’s name, and the contact number for additional information.

-Do You Need a Kansas City Accident Attorney to File a State Farm Insurance Claim?
+Do You Need a Kansas City Accident Attorney to Negotiate a State Farm Accident Claim?